Durga

 Durga is believed to have originated as an ancient goddess worshipped by indigenous mountain-dwellers of the Indian subcontinent, before being established in the main Hindu pantheon by the 4th century CE.
-The most important texts of Shaktism, Devi Mahatmya and Devi Bhagavata Purana, which revere Devi (the Goddess) as the primordial creator of the universe and the Brahman (ultimate truth and reality), identify Durga as the embodiment of maya (illusion), shakti (power or energy) and prakriti (nature).
-She is best known as Mahishasura-mardini; for slaying Mahishasura—the buffalo demon who could only be killed by a woman.
+The most important texts of Shaktism, Devi Mahatmya and Devi Bhagavata Purana, which revere Devi (the Goddess) as the primordial creator of the universe, the Brahman (ultimate truth and reality), and identify Durga as the embodiment of creation, preservation, destruction, maya (illusion), shakti (power or energy) and prakriti (nature).
+She is best known as Mahishasura-mardini; for slaying Mahishasura—the buffalo demon.
 In accounts of her battles with other demons such as Shumbha and Nishumbha, Durga manifests other warrior goddesses, the Matrikas, and Kali, to aid in combat.

-In Vaishnava contexts, Durga is revered as Mahamaya or Yogamaya—the personification of the illusory powers of the god Vishnu—and sometimes considered to be his sister.
-Durga is typically portrayed as an independent, unmarried warrior goddess.
-However, in traditions where she is identified with the goddess Parvati, she also acquires domestic attributes and is widely regarded as the consort of Shiva.
+In Vaishnava contexts, Durga is revered as Yoganidrā, the divine slumber, younger sister and a female version of Vishnu.
+Durga is typically portrayed as a celibate warrior goddess.
+However, at a certain point in her history, she becomes associated with the god Śiva as his wife.
+In this role, Durgā assumes domestic characteristics and is often identified with the goddess Parvati.
+She also takes on the role of mother in her later history.
 This identification is especially prominent in the regional traditions of Bengal, where Durga is also considered as the mother of the deities Ganesha, Kartikeya, Lakshmi, and Sarasvati.

 Durga has a significant following all over Nepal, India, Bangladesh and many other countries.
 She is mostly worshipped after spring and autumn harvests, especially during the festivals of Durga Puja, Durga Ashtami, Vijayadashami, Deepavali, and Navaratri.
 She is one of the five equivalent deities in Panchayatana puja of the Smarta tradition of Hinduism.